 The Big Day

-- Do a final sweep of the garden, sheds, and your garage.
+- Do a final sweep of the house and garden.

 Your New Home